-Traditional methods for making paper mache involve boiling water, glue, and newspaper.
-Not only can this be dangerous for young children to try, the newspaper ink usually stains your pots.
-Thankfully, there are much easier ways to go about making paper mache paste.
+Traditional methods for making paper-mache involve boiling water, glue, and newspaper.
+Not only can this be dangerous for young children, the newspaper ink usually stains your pots.
+Thankfully, there are much easier ways to go about making a paper-mache paste.

-This is definitely the easiest paper mache paste recipe you can make.
-It's simple, non-toxic, and inexpensive.
-You will only need a few supplies, which you probably already have around the house.
-When you're ready, grab the kids and dive in.
-It's a fun project and they'll love the goopy texture.
-Better yet, you'll love the easy cleanup.
+This is definitely the easiest paper-mache paste recipe you can make.
+It is simple, non-toxic, and inexpensive; plus, you only need a few supplies, most of which you probably already have around the house.
+When you are ready, grab the kids, and dive in.
+It is a fun project, and they will love the goopy texture.
+Better yet, you will love the easy cleanup.

 - Spoon or whisk

 Watch Now: How to Make Paper Mache